MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 ![Screen shot of feedback hub showing feedback options including the add new feedback button](images/windbgx-feedback.png)

+>>> TBD Need to update update graphic for external feedback experience  and make sure there is a  “This is a bug” check box.

 ## Features of the next generation debugger